- Engine Size

 1931 Ford Roadster

-For consignment a modified 31 Ford Roadster come hot rod.
-An open cowl hood, shiny radiator cover, curvaceous founders that are attached by the running board in the center, and a folding convertible top we are ready for the hanky drop.
+For consignment, a modified 31 Ford Roadster come hot rod.
+An open cowl hood, shiny radiator cover, curvaceous fenders that are attached by the running board in the center, and a short truck bed rear showing with no top we are ready for the hanky drop.

 The majority of these hot rods one needs a shoehorn and combination lock with 2 pages of instructions to get into them.
 This one is easy in and easy out, starts right up and sounds awesome!
-It handled well, stopped on a dime, and has nice acceleration as well as comfortable cruise.
-It was too cold to put the top down, but the car ran overall great.
+It handled well, stopped on a dime, and had nice acceleration as well as a comfortable cruise.
+A retro look with modern performance.
+The tachometer was still during my test drive.